mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 ---
-id: run_the_server
-title: Run the server
+title: Run the Server
-sidebar_position: 4
+sidebar_position: 10
-slug: /run-the-server
-displayed_sidebar: mediator
 ---

 # Run a mediator server